T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Introduction

 \section{Introduction}

-LLMs are increasingly used for domain-specific tasks that require substantial knowledge from specialized fields --- the adoption of LLMs is actively being explored in high-stakes environments like operating rooms, astronomical observatories, and therapy clinics \cite{pressman2024clinical, fouesneau2024rolelargelanguagemodels, stade2024large}.
-For LLMs to be trustworthy in these critical applications, users require not only correct answers but also \textbf{good explanations} \cite{rudin2019stop, pedreschi2019meaningful}.

-However, what constitutes a ``good explanation'' depends on the target audience~\cite{ribera2019can, sokol2020one}.
-As LLMs are used for specialized tasks like surgical assistance or supernova analysis, the primary users are often domain experts, like doctors or astrophysicists.
-Consequently, a ``good explanation'' in these specialized contexts must offer insights that are valuable and interpretable to these domain experts.
+LLMs are increasingly used for domain-specific tasks requiring specialized knowledge, with adoption explored in high-stakes environments like operating rooms, astronomical observatories, and therapy clinics \cite{pressman2024clinical, fouesneau2024rolelargelanguagemodels, stade2024large}.
+For LLMs to be trustworthy in these settings, users require not only correct answers but also good explanations \cite{rudin2019stop, pedreschi2019meaningful}.
+However, what constitutes a ``good explanation'' depends on the target audience \cite{ribera2019can, sokol2020one}.
+Standard evaluations of LLM explanations focus on task-agnostic quality dimensions such as plausibility, faithfulness, verbosity, or soundness \cite{zhou2021evaluating, agarwal2024faithfulness, parcalabescu2023measuring, lee-hockenmaier-2025-evaluating, you-etal-2025-probabilistic}.
+While necessary, these dimensions are insufficient in knowledge-intensive domains, where the primary users --- clinicians, astrophysicists, psychologists --- need reasoning they can verify against domain-validated principles \cite{wang2021explanations}.
+An LLM may produce a correct answer with a coherent explanation that nonetheless rests on features irrelevant to expert reasoning.
+In high-stakes settings, such unverified reasoning is itself a safety and trustworthiness concern.

-Existing evaluations of LLM explanations focus primarily on two dimensions: (1) \textbf{plausibility}, which assesses whether an explanation appears intuitively reasonable to an average human observer; and (2) \textbf{faithfulness}, which measures whether the explanation accurately reflects the LLM’s internal reasoning process \cite{zhou2021evaluating, agarwal2024faithfulness, parcalabescu2023measuring}.

-While these dimensions are necessary, they are insufficient for knowledge-intensive domains.
-Experts do not merely ask whether an explanation seems plausible or mirrors the model’s internal reasoning; they require that the reasoning itself aligns with domain-validated principles \cite{wang2021explanations}.
-In such settings, the key question is whether LLMs consider aspects of the input that \textit{experts themselves deem scientifically critical.}

-This limitation is illustrated in Figure~\ref{fig:abstract-example}: an LLM may generate a correct answer with a plausible and faithful explanation, yet still rely on features irrelevant to the expert’s reasoning framework.
-Such reasoning, though logically coherent, fails to meet expert standards.
-To address this, we introduce a third evaluation dimension: \textbf{expert alignment}.

-Expert alignment assesses whether an explanation emphasizes the criteria a domain expert would use when making the same prediction.
-It is \textit{orthogonal} to plausibility and faithfulness: while plausibility evaluates logical coherence and faithfulness evaluates causal accuracy, expert alignment tests for \textit{epistemic validity} --- that the explanation is grounded in established scientific knowledge.

-While prior work has examined expert reasoning via structured feature attribution \cite{jin2024fix}, such methods are largely confined to classification settings.
-In contrast, modern LLMs produce free-form textual explanations not directly linked to explicit feature groups.
-To our knowledge, no existing benchmark evaluates the alignment of such free-form explanations.

-To fill this gap, we introduce \textbf{the \dataset benchmark}: a suite of datasets spanning seven domains with an accompanying evaluation framework.
-Developed with domain experts, \dataset quantifies the extent to which LLM explanations align with scientifically-grounded expert reasoning.